Alice Sudduth Byerly: Early years and education

 Sudduth was born near Athens, Illinois, June 18, 1855.
 Her parents were Dr. James McCreary Sudduth (d.
 1895) and Amanda Elizabeth (Ashmore) Sudduth (d.
 1898).
 She had two siblings, a brother, Dr. William Xavier Sudduth, and a sister, Margaret Ashmore Sudduth.
 Her father had built up an extensive practice in Central Illinois before giving up the practice of medicine to become a banker and stock raiser.

 She was converted in childhood, and brought up in the Presbyterian Church, of which her parents were members.
 When about eleven years of age, her parents moved to Normal, Illinois, for the purpose of educating their children.
 Here, and at Bloomington, Illinois, the family lived for twenty years.

 She received her education in the public schools and Normal university, afterwards taking a course at Mills College, Oakland, California.
 Returning to her native state, she took up and completed a course in music in the Illinois Wesleyan University, and was an accomplished musician.
-She espoused with enthusiasm the work of the Chautauqua Literary and Scientific circle and completed a four years‘ course in that university, graduating in the class of 1886.
+She espoused with enthusiasm the work of the Chautauqua Literary and Scientific circle and completed a four year‘ course in that university, graduating in the class of 1886.